-As of July 1, 2015 the Actuarial Present Value of Total Projected Benefits (APVTPB) is \$8,919,977 (III.D.12-2).
+As of July 1, 2015 the Actuarial Present Value of Total Projected Benefits (APVTPB) was \$9,132,545.
 The past service and future service liabilities are separately identified.
-The Past Service Liability (Actuarial Accrued Liability) is estimated to be \$7,946,307 and the Future Service Liability (Normal Cost) is calculated to be \$ 973,670 and is yet to be earned by active employees for service from July 1, 2015 through retirement.
+The Past Service Liability (Actuarial Accrued Liability) was estimated to be \$8,158,875, and the Future Service Liability (Normal Cost) was calculated to be \$973,670 and is yet to be earned by active employees for service from July 1, 2015 through retirement.
+AHC will continue to reserve the Annual Required Contribution (ARC) of \$217,395, as calculated in the July 1, 2015 Actuarial Report (III.D.12-9).
+This funding will continue to come from a defined percentage of applicable salaries in compliance with established practice.
+The anticipated 6% earnings of the trust will allow AHC to reallocate \$245,000 that had been dedicated to funding the OPEB reserve.
+The Budget Council is proposing this funding be applied towards a reserve for projected increases in CalPERS and CalSTRS rates employer contributions.

-AHC will continue reserving the Annual Required Contribution (ARC) of \$ 201,037, as calculated in the July 1, 2015 Actuarial Report (III.D.12-2).
+AHC will continue reserving the Annual Required Contribution (ARC) of \$217,395, as calculated in the July 1, 2015 Actuarial Report (III.D.12-8).
 This funding will continue to come from a defined percentage of applicable salaries in compliance with established practice.
-The anticipated 6% earnings of the trust will allow AHC to reallocate \$ 245,000 that had been dedicated to funding the OPEB reserve.
-The BC is proposing this funding be applied towards a reserve for projected increases in CalPERS and CalSTRS rates employer contributions.
+The anticipated 6% earnings of the trust will allow AHC to reallocate \$245,000 that had been dedicated to funding the OPEB reserve.
+The Budget Council is proposing this funding be applied towards a reserve for projected increases in CalPERS and CalSTRS rates employer contributions.

 AHC reviews outstanding vacation accruals annually.
-The total value of compensated absences as of June 30, 2015 is \$1,174,878 (III.D.12-4).
-This amount is reflected in the annual audit report (III.D.12-1, page 38).
-The liability for classified employees with vacation day balances in excess of one year are also recognized, in compliance with the CSEA Collective Bargaining Agreement (III.D.12-5).
-The total liability as of June 30, 2015 was \$76,881 (III.D.12-6).
+The total value of compensated absences as of June 30, 2015 is \$1,174,878 (III.D.12-10).
+This amount is reflected in the annual audit report (III.D.12-1).
+The liability for classified employees with vacation day balances in excess of one year are also recognized, in compliance with the CSEA Collective Bargaining Agreement (III.D.12-11).
+The total liability as of June 30, 2015 was \$76,881 (III.D.12-12).